Learning Centre Director in Chad

-WEC's thriving Learning Centre needs leadership.
+WEC's thriving adult educational centre needs leadership.
 It has a well-stocked library and runs classes in English and IT, and cultural events.

 Qualities & Gifts Sought